 Edwards’ daughter, who was specifically omitted from his Will, will now inherit his entire estate as a result of this ruling which has raised questions around the protections of testators’ wishes.

-State Trustees CEO Craig Dent said the organisation will abide by the Court’s ruling in distributing Mr Edwards’ estate, however the case highlights the need for legislative reform to protect people’s wishes as they define them in their Wills.
+State Trustees will abide by the Court’s ruling in distributing Mr Edwards’ estate, however the case highlights the need for legislative reform to protect people’s wishes as they define them in their Wills.

-“We acknowledge today’s judgement, which provides clarity on how the estate should be distributed.
-However, it highlights the continued need for policy reform to ensure the intention of Will makers can be carried out in accordance with their wishes,” Mr Dent said.
+State Trustees acknowledge today’s judgement, which provides clarity on how the estate should be distributed.
+However, it highlights the continued need for policy reform to ensure the intention of Will makers can be carried out in accordance with their wishes.

-“That’s why we contributed to the Victorian Law Reform Commission Succession Laws report, handed down last October, to advocate for legislative changes which bring simplicity and fairness, while creating the right balance for people creating Wills.”
+State Trustees contributed to the Victorian Law Reform Commission Succession Laws report, handed down last October, to advocate for legislative changes which bring simplicity and fairness, while creating the right balance for people creating Wills.

 State Trustees has been involved in the case and sought direction from the Court, as it was unclear whether Edwards’ estate could be distributed as per the instructions in his Will.

 State Trustees sought the Court’s advice to obtain clarity in relation to who the legal beneficiaries of the estate were.